MaterializeInc/materialize/doc/user/content/ingest-data/warpstream.md

 This guide goes through the necessary steps to connect Materialize to [WarpStream](https://www.warpstream.com/), an Apache Kafka® protocol compatible data streaming platform.

-WarpStream runs on commodity object stores (e.g., AWS S3, GCP GCS, Azure Blob Storage) and offers benefits such as no inter-AZ bandwidth costs and no local disks management.
+WarpStream runs on commodity object stores (e.g., Amazon S3, Google Cloud Storage, Azure Blob Storage) and offers benefits such as no inter-AZ bandwidth costs and no local disks management.
 This guide highlights its integration with Materialize using [Fly.io](https://fly.io/).

 #### Before you begin